GoDxVictoryRR/DAILY-DRIFT-/README.md

 ---

-## 📄 License

-Specify the license (e.g., MIT, Apache 2.0) you want to use here.

----

-## 📱 Screenshots (Optional)

-_Add screenshots of the app (dashboard, task list, calendar etc.) here to show how it looks._

----

 ## ⭐ About the Name

 “**DAILY-DRIFT**” stands for the idea of gently drifting toward better habits each day — small consistent steps add up.